Cesarsk/lucacesarano-com/README.md

 This is my enabled CI / CD website developed in React.
 Feel free to give it a look and if you need some info, just e-mail me.

-disclaimer: even though nothing blocks you from branching this project, I'd really like to know how and why are you branching it, so please hit me up :)
+### You're free to work but...
+...I am curious to know how you're going to use this template, so send me a message!

 ## Technology Stack